LONDON FOR FASHION LOVERS

 London is one of the world’s great fashion capitals – a city where couture, craftsmanship and creativity have long intersected with social history, politics and performance.

 From the elaborate confections of the royal courts to the rebellious streetwear of the 1980s and the conceptual designers shaping tomorrow’s trends, the city’s fashion scene is a dynamic narrative of identity and innovation.
 This new 12-day tour, led by fashion historian Nicole Hayward, explores this evolution of British style from court dress to avant-garde design.
-Walking tours, expert-led talks and rare behind-the-scenes access to textile ateliers, conservation workshops and costume archives are complemented by visits to the city’s premier design museums, including tickets to the V&A’s exciting new exhibition, Schiaparelli: Fashion Becomes Art.
+Walking tours, expert-led talks and rare behind-the-scenes access to textile ateliers, fashion and costume archives are complemented by visits to the city’s premier design museums, including tickets to the V&A’s exhibition Schiaparelli: Fashion Becomes Art, Queen Elizabeth II: Her Life in Style at The King’s Gallery, and The 90s at Tate Britain.

 Our city based program will be complemented by excursions to Hampton Court, the Austen House at Chawton and Nottingham with opportunities for discussion, retail browsing and curated shopping.